tencentyun/intlcloud-documents/product_new/计算产品中心/云服务器/运维指南/Linux 运维/环境配置/如何有效的修改 Linux 实例的 hosts 配置_intl_en.md

 ## Scenario

-From March 1st, 2018, the Linux public image provided by Tencent Cloud has the fully open-source tool Cloud-Init pre-installed, implementing all the initialization operations of an instance through Cloud-Init, making the internal operations of the entire instance more transparent.
+From March 1, 2018, the Linux public image provided by Tencent Cloud has the open-source tool Cloud-Init pre-installed, and all initialization operations on an instance will be done via Cloud-Init, making the internal operations of the instance more transparent.
 For more information, see Cloud-Init.
-In **each launch**, Cloud-Init generates a new `/etc/hosts` file according to the `/etc/cloud/templates/hosts.${os_type}.tmpl` template and overwrite the original `/etc/hosts` file of instance.
-After the user has manually modified the internal `/etc/hosts` configuration of the instance, and restarted the instance, the `/etc/hosts` configuration becomes the original default configuration.
+In **each launch**, Cloud-Init generates a new `/etc/hosts` file according to the `/etc/cloud/templates/hosts.${os_type}.tmpl` template and overwrites the original `/etc/hosts` file of an instance.
+Hence, after the user manually modifies the internal `/etc/hosts` configuration of the instance and restarts it, the `/etc/hosts` configuration goes back to the original default configuration.

 ## Prerequisites
-Tencent Cloud has fixed this problem for instance created after September, 2018, the `/etc/hosts` configuration will not be overwritten.
+Tencent Cloud has fixed this problem for instances created **after September 2018**, and the `/etc/hosts` configuration will not be overwritten.
-For instance created **before September, 2018**, please modify the as instructed below.
+For instance created **before September 2018**, follow the steps below for modification.

 ## Steps